ur-whitelab/hoomd-tf/sphinx-docs/source/quickstart.rst

 This creates a computation graph whose energy function is ``2 / r`` and also computes forces and virial for the simulation.
-The ``2`` is because the neighbor lists in Hoomd-TF are *full* neighbor lists (double counted).
+The ``2`` is because the neighbor lists in HOOMD-TF are *full* neighbor lists (double counted).
-The Hoomd-blue code starts a simulation of a 9 particle square lattice and simulates it for 1000 timesteps under the potential defined in our Hoomd-TF model.
-The general process of using Hoomd-TF is to build a model by defining a compute function and then use the model in Hoomd-blue.
+The HOOMD-blue code starts a simulation of a 9 particle square lattice and simulates it for 1000 timesteps under the potential defined in our HOOMD-TF model.
+The general process of using HOOMD-TF is to build a model by defining a compute function and then use the model in HOOMD-blue.
 See :ref:`building_the_model` and :ref:`running` for a more detailed description.
 Or see a complete set of `Jupyter Notebook tutorials <https://nbviewer.jupyter.org/github/ur-whitelab/hoomd-tf/tree/master/examples/>`_.